 The Air University Library, located on Maxwell Air Force Base, is one of the largest military libraries in the nation and may be used by military-related students.
-Civilian students who have classes on either Maxwell or Gunter may also use this library.
+Civilian students who have classes on either Maxwell or Gunter may also use this library (access for civilians is being phased out).
 The Alabama Supreme Court and State Law Library are located at 445 Dexter Avenue and may serve as a valuable resource center for Montgomery students.
 Additional library services and materials are also provided by the Troy University Library located on the campus in Troy, Alabama, and by other libraries within the state via the Network of Alabama Academic Libraries (NAAL) consortium.